The Singleton

 The first quarter belonged to Monroe.

-He played without the overlays.
-He played with the sleeves set to their legal minimum.
-He played on a memory of where he had been every Tuesday for eighteen years.
-In the third minute he threaded a no-look pass through two defenders to the corner, and the corner-shooter — a twenty-three-year-old named Drew who had worn AR contacts in high school — caught it with a surprise that Monroe could feel from ten yards away.
+He played without the overlays, sleeves dialed to legal minimum, on a memory of where he had stood every Tuesday for eighteen years.
+In the third minute he threaded a no-look pass between two defenders to the corner, and the corner shooter — a kid named Drew, twenty-three, who had worn AR contacts in high school — caught it with a flinch of surprise Monroe could feel from ten yards off.
 Drew hesitated.
-Then, by a beat of training, took the shot and made it.
-The crowd exploded a second time.
+Then, on a beat of training, rose and buried it.
+The building cracked open a second time.

-For twelve minutes Monroe was twenty-five again.
+For twelve minutes Monroe was twenty-five.
 His crossover was instant.
-His drive was a decision made at the time of the dribble, not at the time of the catch.
+His drive was a decision he made at the dribble, not at the catch.
 The sleeves whispered at his elbow and he let them.
-The contacts were dark in his eyes and he liked the dark.
-The AI was running but he was outside of it.
+The contacts stayed dark and he liked the dark.
+The AI was running and he was outside of it.

 Then the second quarter happened.

-A defender — the same Drew, a generation younger, two inches taller, AR contacts lit in whatever he was seeing — blew past him on a screen.
-Monroe was already off-balance by the time he recognized the screen had been set.
-His left knee, the one that had been quiet, told him very specifically that it had not forgotten.
+Drew — a generation younger, two inches taller, contacts lit with whatever a twenty-three-year-old saw — came off a screen and was simply gone.
+Monroe was off-balance before he registered the screen had been set.
+His left knee, the quiet one, told him in clear language that it had not forgotten.

-*"Monroe,"* Coach-7 said, softly, in his ear. *"Injury probability on continued load is thirty-four percent and climbing.
+*"Monroe,"* Coach-7 said, soft, in his ear. *"Injury probability on continued load is thirty-four percent and climbing.
 Model recommends substitution."*

 *"At thirty-four percent I am obligated to notify the medical chief."*